wilsonmar/wilsonmar.github.io/_posts/2022-06-03-production.md

 Ever more important in today's hostile world, quick and thorough communication is needed to achieve coordinated action.

-PROTIP: Compile a complete list of stakeholders, what is important to each of them, to craft a plan for what is communicated to them at different points in time.
+PROTIP: Compile a complete <strong>list of stakeholders</strong>, what is important to each of them; what channels is preferred and the best time to reach.
+Such information is needed to craft a plan for what is communicated to them at different points in time.

-PROTIP: Opinion surveys over time elicit feedback necessary to expose "blind spots".
+PROTIP: Questionaires obtain input and <strong>opinion surveys</strong> over time elicit feedback necessary to expose "blind spots".

-PROTIP: Regularly scheduled one-on-one "crucial conversations" provide opportunities to clear the air on what might become festering resentments which reduce productivity.
+PROTIP: Regularly scheduled <strong>one-on-one conversations</strong> provide opportunities to clear the air on what might become festering resentments which reduce productivity.

+PROTIP: A mechanism to track who has (or has not) responded to specific communications (read email, complete questionaire, answer feedback, attending training) provides a guage for the readiness of individuals and the whole organization for production affecting all users.

 On-going communications enable go-to-production teams to know ahead of time whether key personnel and systems are available and ready.